IbenKAndersen/Dat3SemGitHubWeek35/README.md

 The Http Protocol
 - Status: Done with exercises 1-7.
 I have explained my observations and conclusions in the document The HTTP Protocol.
 - Location: The document with answers and the NetBeans projects are in the folder 02-wednesday-excercises
-- Learning goals: implementing code with Http Headers, understanding Http status codes og ranges, explaining and demonstrating Http sessions and Http cookies.
+- Learning goals: implementing code with Http headers, understanding Http status codes og ranges, explaining and demonstrating Http sessions and Http cookies.

 # Thursday 29/08/2019
 Setup your domain name with Digital Ocean